Shadorain/Shadorain.github.io/blog/Security/Reversing/Crackme_CNM.md

-# Crackme's Not Main -- Writeup
+# Crackme Not Main - Crackme Writeup

+Author: kawaii-flesh
+Level: 1.0
+Quality: 4.0
+Platform: Unix/Linux
+Language: C/C++

 ## Introduction

+This crackme has been provided by [crackmes.one](https://crackmes.one).

 For all my solutions, I will use radare2: a fantastic terminal user interface reversing tool that amazes me daily on its immense potential.
 So when I use a